Written by Therapy Focus Physiotherapist, Jenine Davis.

 Poor vision can also result in problems such as difficulty with movement and balance or even social skills.

 Vision professionals trained under the medical model mainly look at the structural problems that occur in the eye.
 A vision problem within the eye will impact a child’s ability to identify objects.
 This is called focal vision and can be impaired by cataracts and other “hardware” problems.
 These problems are usually treated with glasses or with surgery.

-Behavioural optometrists look at focal vision as well as how we understand what we see.
+Behavioural optometrists look at focal vision too, but they also look at how we understand what we see.
 This includes peripheral vision, which takes in the entire visual field.
 This is a lower-resolution system that operates largely on a non-conscious level, and it works correctly only if the “software” of the nervous system is working properly.

-For further information on behavioural optometry and vision therapy, take a look at the Australasian College of Behavioural Optometrists, information for patients.
+For further information on behavioural optometry and vision therapy, take a look at the Australasian College of Behavioural Optometrists.

-Kaplan, Melvin, 1929.
-Seeing through new eyes : changing the lives of children with autism, Asperger syndrome and other developmental disabilities through vision therapy / Melvin Kaplan; foreword by Stephen Edelson.—1st American pbk. ed.
+Reference: Kaplan, Melvin, 1929.
+Seeing through new eyes: Changing the lives of children with autism, Asperger syndrome and other developmental disabilities through vision therapy / Melvin Kaplan; foreword by Stephen Edelson.—1st American pbk. ed.